commonrover64/doctask-siddhartha-rampal-singh/README.md

   could be reviewed together. `embedding vector(...)` is deferred entirely until an embedding model is chosen, to avoid hardcoding a vector dimension before it's needed.
+  - **Reconciliation compares against only the most recent fact per field, not the full history.** Simpler to reason about, and matches the assignment's framing of "does this new document contradict what the register currently says", not "does it contradict anything ever seen."
+  Older disagreeing facts stay in `extracted_facts` regardless, nothing is lost, just not actively compared against.

 ## Repo layout